tevaughan/notes/index.md

 # Landing Page

-I am managing the notes hare via
+I am managing the notes here via

 - [mkdnflow][mkdnflow] in [neovim][neovim] and
 - [GitJournal][GitJournal] on my iPhone.